Rocket mass heaters can save money you money on heating costs, reduce your environmental impact, and keep you warm in the coldest winters.

 #8 – There are many different kinds of rocket mass heaters.

-The most popular design for a rocket mass heater is a 6” Annex Variation but there are also so many different designs.
+The most popular design for a rocket mass heater is a 6” Annex Variation, but there are many different options.
 Here are a few:

 - Daybed Bypass Variation